devanshisaraf/Chest-Disease-Detection-and-Classification-Using-AI/README.md

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.

-## Acknowledgements

-- Coursera for providing the guided project.
-- The open-source community for providing the tools and libraries used in this project.